kpango/resume/content/experiences/yahoo-swat.md

 So, I thought to create a transparent authorisation proxy that operates like ServiceMesh in the cloud environment.
 I implemented it in a month, and I published it to our internal engineers.
 As a result, the in-house engineer can deploy the authorisation function in 30 minutes, and the mesh sidecar manages the security certificate.
-It's open-source projet written in golang.
+It's an open-source project written in golang.

 - ***Kubernetes as a Service Authorization Platform Garm
 Engineer & Chief Architect (Go/Kubernetes)***	2018/4~2018/11
 I have designed and developed the Kubernetes Authorization Platform, which is called Garm.
 Base on the concept of SSoT, Garm can be integrated with Athenz and Kubernetes webhook authorisation.
 That enables a lot of Kubernetes clusters authentication management, and Yahoo!
 JAPAN currently manages over 450 Kubernetes clusters by using Garm.
 Garm is now running on all Kubernetes clusters in Yahoo!
 JAPAN.
-It's open-source projet written in golang.
+It's an open-source project written in golang.

 - ***Approximate Neighborhood Graph Tree Vector Search Engine NGTD/Gongt
  Engineer & Quality Engineer (Go/C++)***	2017/10~2018/4
 I developed a general-purpose dense vector search engine called "NGTD".
 User can register, search and delete vectors in NGTD via RESTful API and gRPC at the same time, user can also quickly search for KNN vectors.
 It can use in a wide range of fields such as similar image retrieval and advertisement recommendation in Yahoo!
 JAPAN.
-NGTD is open-source projet written in golang.
+NGTD is open-source project written in golang.

 - ***Yahoo!
 JAPAN Online EBook Store
 Frontend Engineer (Vue.js/Nuxt.js)***	2017/12~2018/2